Debugging Training Data for Software 2.0

 Increasingly, labels for training data are gathered via several noisy sources like crowdworkers, heuristics, or simpler models.
 Our previous work looks are natural language explanations as sources of labels, as well as programmatic functions through Snorkel.

-We thank Erik Meijer, Daniel Kang, Fred Sala, Ann He, and many members of Hazy Research for their insightful discussions and feedback!
+We thank Erik Meijer, Daniel Kang, Fred Sala, Ann He, Vincent Chen, and many members of Hazy Research for their insightful discussions and feedback!